Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 cream should always be refrigerated.
 As of this publication, only olive and flax oils are pressed below 96° F (36° C) and have not been solvent extracted.
-Absolutely no coconut oil or butter is produced under 118q F (46q C), no matter what the labels claim.
+Absolutely no coconut oil or butter is produced under 118F (46C), no matter what the labels claim.
 **WATER** that is not in raw food has no active ions, electrolytes nor minerals bound with nutrients.
 It must have all 3 properties or it is only 10% cellularly utilizable.
 Water leeches nutrients